sime2408/scrapalot-chat/README.md

 - `.json`: Text file (jq_schema),

 First you need to ingest some data to the `db` database folder by performing vectorstore embeddings.
-Your `source_documents` will be shown in 4 columns listed so you can choose which database to ingest.
+Your `source_documents` will be shown in 4 columns listed, so you can choose which database to ingest.
-It is possible to choose more than 1 index number by separating them by comma, for example `1,2`

 ```shell
 python scrapalot_ingest.py